-When installing the motherboard, ensure that you place it into the chassis in the correct orientation.
-The edge with external ports goes to the rear part of the chassis as indicated in the image below.
+When installing the motherboard, place it into the chassis in the correct orientation.
+The edge with external ports goes to the rear part of the chassis as indicated in the image.

 1.2.2 Screw holes

 Place six screws into the holes indicated by circles to secure the motherboard to the chassis.